The winking eye of a very massive star: WR 21a revealed as an eclipsing binary by TESS: Data Availability

 \section{Data Availability}

-This paper is based on public data of the \textit{TESS} mission, and spectroscopic data belonging to the {\it OWN Survey} team, available on reasonable request to Dr. Rodolfo H. Barbá, the public ESO database, and published radial velocities \citep[][]{2016MNRAS.455.1275T}.
+This paper is based on public data of the \textit{TESS} mission, and spectroscopic data belonging to the {\it OWN Survey} team, available on reasonable request to Dr. Roberto Gamen, the public ESO database, and published radial velocities \citep[][]{2016MNRAS.455.1275T}.